Scheduling Open

 Class gifts can be an important part of your estate plan, because they can help you ensure that your assets are distributed according to your wishes.
 If you have specific instructions for how you want your assets to be divided among different groups of people, a class gift can help you achieve that goal.

-If you are considering creating a class gift in your will, it is important to consult with an experienced estate planning attorney who can help you draft an effective and legally-binding document.
+It is important to consult with an experienced estate planning attorney who can help you draft an effective and legally-binding document.

+Adding class descriptions to your will can provide benefits for both you and your beneficiaries.
 Some benefits of adding class descriptions to your will include:

 1. You can specify how your assets should be distributed among different groups of people.